2014 US Open – Women's singles

 Two-time defending champion Serena Williams defeated Caroline Wozniacki in the final, 6–3, 6–3 to win the women's singles tennis title at the 2014 US Open.
-It was her sixth US Open singles title, a joint Open Era record (shared with Chris Evert), and 18th major singles title overall.
+It was her sixth US Open singles title, a joint Open Era record (shared with Chris Evert), and 18th major singles title overall (tying her with Evert and Martina Navratilova for the second most grand slam singles titles in the Open Era).
 For the third time in her career, Williams did not lose a set during the tournament, and did not lose more than three games in any set.
 This was the first leg in her second 'Serena Slam', a non-calendar year Grand Slam.

 The top three seeds (Williams, Simona Halep and Petra Kvitová) were in contention for the world No. 1 singles ranking.
 Williams retained the top position after Halep and Kvitová lost in the third round.

 15-year-old CiCi Bellis was the youngest player to win a match at the US Open since Anna Kournikova in 1996.